smogon/pokemon-showdown/CONTRIBUTING.md

 ### D3.
 Remove unnecessary clicks

-Whenever you give a user a button to click, always think "In what situations would a user want to click this?
+Whenever you give a user a button to click, always think, "In what situations would a user want to click this?
 In what situations would a user not want to click this?"
 Dialogs like "Are you sure?" can often be replaced with just doing the thing with an "Undo" button.
-Buttons to show more details can often be replaced with simply more details by default.
+Buttons to show more details can often be replaced with simply showing more details by default.

 ### D4.
 Remove unnecessary scrolling and mouse movement